jenkins-infra/confluence/README.md

     </confluence-configuration>

 This fixes the server ID, so that you can use the same evaluation license over and over.

+When asked to configure database, choose "DataSource connection" and type `java:comp/env/jdbc/wiki` as the value.

 ## How to develop this container
 You can start this container with mock LDAP and DB.